Deal announced on the future of Miami Seaquarium; developer proposes marina, restaurants - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Miami Seaquarium has been the center of controversy regarding the treatment of animals.

+Miami-Dade Mayor Daniella Levine Cava called the partnership an important step in the right direction.

+“This agreement represents a major step forward for Miami-Dade County, opening a new chapter in marine life education and Biscayne Bay preservation,” said Levine Cava, in a statement. “[…]The transition is safe and orderly, with the highest priority placed on the welfare of the animals under their care.”

-The new development is part of a bankruptcy filing the company is pursuing, including the purchasing of the lease, who has committed to the new marina project.
+The new development is part of a bankruptcy filing the company is pursuing, including the purchasing of the lease, that has committed to the new marina project.

 The proposal is still subject to approval by bankruptcy court, then by the Miami-Dade County Commission.

-It’s not clear what parts of the park will be kept, but developers say they would like to maintain some kind of aquarium as part of the larger facility plans.
+It’s not clear what parts of the park will be kept, but developers said they would like to maintain some kind of aquarium as part of the larger facility plans.

 Copyright 2025 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.